claudiarreyes/workshop/mymodule/README.md

 **SkySim**
 ----
-Rhis project was built as part of the 2023 python workshop
+This project was built as part of the 2023 python workshop

-#Usage
+**Usage**
 ----
 The main entry point is ```sim_catalog```: